What are Breadcrumbs? SEO Guide for Beginners

 History-based breadcrumbs show the user's navigation path through the site.
 These are less useful for SEO because they change per user and do not reflect a consistent hierarchy.

 For Google to display breadcrumbs in search results, you need to add BreadcrumbList structured data using JSON-LD.
-This tells Google the exact hierarchy chain and the URL for each level.
-Google then replaces the green URL line in your search snippet with a clean breadcrumb trail.
+Schema.org defines a BreadcrumbList as an ItemList consisting of a chain of linked web pages, typically ending with the current page.
+Google then replaces the URL line in your search snippet with a clean breadcrumb trail.

 How to Implement Breadcrumbs on Your Site